 Does Every Patient Have to Have X-rays Every six months?

 Not all patients have to have X-rays every six months.
 Your child’s dentist will assess their teeth and determine the frequency of X-rays that is necessary.
 Dentists look at age, whether you’re a new patient or it’s a regular visit and your child’s individual dental needs.

 Our dentists are sensitive to your concern about radiation exposure, and the risk of radiation exposure is small when taking a dental X-ray.
 We only prescribe X-rays when needed to lower the amount of radiation exposed to your child.

 How Can We Reduce the Risk of Radiation Exposure?

 Even though the risk is low, it is important to take the necessary precautions to keep the exposure as low as possible.
 Our dentists only prescribe X-rays when necessary.
 We also keep up with state-of-the-art technology to ensure your child is getting the most up to date method of dental X-rays.
 During the X-ray, your child will also wear a thyroid collar and protective shields to ensure they are protected from even the littlest amount of radiation.

 Have questions about dental X-rays?
 Is your child in need of dental X-rays?
 Schedule an appointment at any of our 22 locations in the greater Atlanta area.
-Our talented and passionate team of dentists are here to help!
+Our dedicated team of dentists is here to help!